 • Student PDF handout covering presentation content and more - customized for each state (Vermont shown in this example)

-Engagement: intern presenter asks audience several questions during the slide show; if additional time, Q and A / discussion session follows (intern provided with knowledge of electrification beyond presentation content)
+• Engagement: intern presenter asks audience several questions during the slide show; if additional time, Q and A / discussion session follows (intern provided with knowledge of electrification beyond presentation content).
+ELECTRIC VEHICLE ENVIRONMENTAL IMPACTS is a webpage document for interns and educators that can contribute to a dialog

 • Optional Quick Quiz: five-minute, nine question, mostly multiple choice; answers revealed in a PowerPoint slide